 If you’re staying at the Ngorongoro Crater Lodge, surprise your beloved with possibly one of the most unique romantic experiences in the world: a private feast for just the two of you, with your own butler to make sure you’ve got every whim catered for — right in the middle of a wildlife extravaganza – and the vast crater as your backdrop.

 Elephant Caves Walk

-One of our personal favourites is the Elephant Caves Ngorongoro tour, a hike (that takes about two hours) through lush forested slopes to century-old waterfalls and ‘elephant caves’ that were once created by these gentle giants by digging up the earth to consume its vitamin-rich soil.
-You may even encounter bushbuck, waterbuck, buffalo and the odd troupe of baboons on your adventure, also drawn here by the fertile soil.
+One of our firm favorites is the Elephant Caves Ngorongoro tour, a two-hour or so hike through lushly forested slopes to ancient waterfalls and enigmatic ‘elephant caves’ that were once carved out by these gentle giants by digging up the earth to nourish themselves with the vitamin-rich soil.
+You’re likely to encounter the other creatures drawn to the area by its fertile soil, like shy bushbuck, waterbuck, lumbering buffalo and the odd troupe of playful baboons on your adventure.

 Visit A Coffee Plantation

 Finding its way to Tanzania from Ethiopia, coffee wasn’t originally brewed as a beverage but transformed, according to oral tradition, by the Haya tribe, into a potent stimulant – which was chewed – through a ritualized process of first boiling the Robusta beans and then steaming them with aromatic herbs.
 Interestingly, the Haya also used the coffee beans as their currency, with tribal leaders controlling their cultivation.
 Today, coffee is Tanzania’s largest export crop, 70% their world-famous Arabica coffee, and Robusta making up the deficit.